Taxpayers Can Inspect Their Property Tax Assessment From May 28 - June 11, 2019

-The Edmonson County real property tax roll will be opened for inspection from June 4th through the 18th, 2018.
+The Edmonson County real property tax roll will be opened for inspection from May 28, through June 11, 2019.
 Under the supervision of the property valuation administrator or one of the deputies, any person may inspect the tax roll.

 "We encourage everyone to double check their assessment," said PVA Kyle White.
 "After this period closes, there can’t be any assessment changes to the tax roll.
 That’s why it is so important to correct assessments now, not in the fall when people receive their tax bills.
 Once Edmonson County’s tax roll is certified by the Department of Revenue, there can be no assessment changes."

-The tax roll is in the office of PVA in the Edmonson County courthouse and may be inspected between the hours of 7:30am to 4:30pm on Monday, Tuesday, Wednesday, and Friday, and from 8:00am to 12 noon on Thursday and Saturday.
+The tax roll is in the office of PVA in the Edmonson County courthouse and may be inspected between the hours of 7:30am to 4:30pm on Monday, Tuesday, Wednesday, and Friday (open until 5pm on Fri), and from 8:00am to 12 noon on Thursday and Saturday.

 Any taxpayer desiring to appeal an assessment on real property made by the PVA must first request a conference with the PVA or a designated deputy.
 The conference may be held prior to or during the inspection period.

 Any taxpayer still aggrieved by an assessment on real property, after the conference with the PVA or designated deputy, may appeal to the county board of assessment appeals.

 The taxpayer can appeal his assessment by filing in person or sending a letter or other written petition stating the reasons for appeal, identifying the property and stating the taxpayer's opinion of the fair cash value of the property.

 The appeal must be filed with the county clerk's office no later than one work day following the conclusion of the inspection period.

 Any taxpayer failing to appeal to the county board of assessment appeals, or failing to appear before the board, either in person or by designated representative, will not be eligible to appeal directly to the Kentucky Board of Tax Appeals.